bbc/mosromgr/README.md

 additions and changes made between the first message (`roCreate`) and the last (`roDelete`).

-This can be used as a library, using the utilities provided in the module **mosromgr**, and the command line command `mosromgr` can be used to process either a directory of MOS files, or a folder within an S3 bucket.
+This can be used as a library, using the utilities provided in the **mosromgr** module, and the command line command `mosromgr` can be used to process either a directory of MOS files, or a folder within an S3 bucket.

 This library was developed by the [BBC News Labs](https://bbcnewslabs.co.uk/) team.